CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/02 - Introduction to Copilot for SQL Database.md

    ![](../media/database16.png)

     Congratulations!
-You have learned how to leverage **Copilot for SQL Database in Microsoft Fabric** to enhance your **query-writing** experience.
+You have learnt how to leverage **Copilot for SQL Database in Microsoft Fabric** to enhance your **query-writing** experience.
 With these skills, you are now better equipped to write SQL queries faster and troubleshoot errors effectively using Copilot.
 You are ready to move on to the next exercise: Data Enrichment and Transformation.

  Move to the next page to continue!